47-5/Groupy/README.md

 ### Manual and Documention
 The user manual is in the manual folder, and the API documentation can be found in the doc folder.

+# Sorry!
+Sorry, we found a bug, using batch mode to calculate the properties of a batch of molecules results in errors, but the calculation of a single molecule is normal, we recommend users do not use batch mode.
+We are actively working on this bug